hyperledger-archives/fabric-chaintool/README.md

 ## Contributing

 We welcome contributions to the Hyperledger Project in many forms.
 There’s always plenty to do!
-Full details of how to contribute to this project are documented [here](http://hyperledger-fabric.readthedocs.io/en/latest/CONTRIBUTING/).
+Check [the documentation on how to contribute to this project](http://hyperledger-fabric.readthedocs.io/en/latest/CONTRIBUTING.html) for the full details.

 ## Community